All Products

 In hybrid cloud scenarios, the backup center uses the standard Kubernetes volume mount path as the data backup path by default.
 For example, for the standard CSI storage driver, the default mount path is /var/lib/kubelet/pods/<pod-uid>/volumes/kubernetes.io~csi/<pv-name>/mount.
 The same applies to storage drivers that are officially supported by Kubernetes, such as NFS and FlexVolume.

 In this case, /var/lib/kubelet is the default kubelet root path.
-If you modify this path in your Kubernetes cluster, Cloud Backup may not be able to access the data to be backed up.
+If you modify this path in your Kubernetes cluster, Cloud Backup may not be able to access the data that needs to be backed up.

 Solution